 We generally sell our products on the basis of purchase orders rather than long-term purchase commitments from our customers.
 Our customers can typically cancel purchase orders or defer product shipments for some period without incurring liability to us.
 We typically plan production and inventory levels based on internal forecasts of customer demand, which can be highly unpredictable and can fluctuate substantially, leading to excess inventory writedowns, and resulting negative impacts on gross margin and net income.
-We have limited visibility into our customers' inventories, future customer demand, and the product mix that our customers will require, which could adversely affect our production forecasts and operating margins.
+We have limited visibility into our customers' inventories, future customer demand. and the product mix that our customers will require, which could adversely affect our production forecasts and operating margins.
+The difficulty in predicting demand may be compounded when we sell to OEMs indirectly through distributors or contract manufacturers, or both, as our forecasts of demand are then based on estimates provided by multiple parties.
 In a number of markets we serve, large dollar value customer orders scheduled for delivery in the current fiscal quarter may be canceled or rescheduled by the customer for delivery in a future fiscal quarter on short notice, which could cause our reported revenue to vary materially from our prior expectations.
 In addition, the rapid pace of innovation in our industry could render significant portions of our inventory obsolete.
 If we overestimate our customers' requirements, we may have excess inventory, which could lead to obsolete inventory and unexpected costs.
+Further, if we build inventory specific to non-recurring engineering (NRE) arrangements that we may enter into with our customers from time to time, and then fail to achieve one or more required milestones in connection with such NRE arrangements, we may have excess, non-qualified or non-conforming customer specific inventory, which could lead to unsellable inventory and unexpected costs.
 Conversely, if we underestimate our customers' requirements, we may have inadequate inventory, which could lead to foregone revenue opportunities, loss of potential market share and damage to customer relationships as product deliveries may not be made on a timely basis, disrupting our customers' production schedules.
 Some of our larger customers also require us to build and maintain minimum inventories and keep them available for purchase at specified locations based on non-binding demand estimates that are subject to change, which exposes us to increased inventory risk and makes it more difficult to manage our working capital.
 If demand from such customers decreases, we may be left with excess or obsolete inventory we are unable to sell.
 In response to anticipated long lead times to obtain inventory and materials from outside suppliers and foundries, we periodically order materials and build a stock of finished goods inventory in advance of customer demand.
 This advance ordering of raw material and building of finished goods inventory has in the past and may in the future result in excess inventory levels or unanticipated inventory write-downs if expected orders fail to materialize, or other factors make our products less saleable.
 In addition, any significant future cancellation or deferral of product orders could adversely affect our revenue and margins, increase inventory write-downs due to obsolete inventory, and adversely affect our operating results and stock price.